theSanguss/UNO.py/README.md

 ## Does this support local multiplayer?

-No. It wouldn't be all too hard to implement by just adding multiple Player objects, but from a gameplay standpoint, it would be annoying to manange.
-Feel free to fork this project and try implementing a good Local Multiplayer system.
-Maybe even have it run on a separate terminal for each non-AI player?
+No. It wouldn't be all too hard to implement by just adding multiple Player objects, but from a gameplay standpoint, it would be annoying to manange. **Feel free to fork this project and try implementing a good Local Multiplayer system.** Maybe even have it run on a separate terminal for each non-AI player?
 Idk.
+Anyway, **contributions are welcome**.

 <br>